-Royal Cornwall Hospital Trust puts out urgent call for workers to do extra hours
+Royal Cornwall Hospitals Trust declares critical incident

 "Pressure will always be most visible at the Emergency Department where ambulances are waiting, and our priority here is to move people into wards as soon as we can."

+The trust said that on Wednesday there were 120 people in beds in its wards that could have been discharged out into the community but the care simply wasn't there.

+This obviously leads to a build up in pressure within the whole system and the visible manifestation of that is ambulances queuing outside.

-The last critical incident was declared in July, and in August seven leaders of Cornwall's health and care system wrote an open letter describing an "ongoing surge in demand".
+In August seven leaders of Cornwall's health and care system wrote an open letter describing an "ongoing surge in demand".

-In September, all planned and urgent surgeries were temporarily suspended due to the pressure the hospital is under.
+All planned and urgent surgeries were temporarily suspended at RCHT in September due to the pressure it was under.

 Routine surgeries remain suspended, with urgent procedures reviewed daily and continuing where possible.